 Tuesday night was a shellacking — a big, good old-fashioned, glorious shellacking.
 At the national level, the voting populace definitively rejected Obama-era reactionary progressivism as the sclerotic, intellectually vapid, and more generally failed stain on the American political conscience that it is.
 However, now that Republicans control the entire Congress and begin the work of trying to construct a legislative agenda — either to meaningfully enact common-sense bills or simply to present a legislative contrast in advance of 2016 — the onus is even more on conservative activists to watch GOP congressional leadership like a hawk.

 Though the Republican Party in 2014 ran on a rather substance-less platform that might charitably be called simply “anti-Obama,” we ought still delve a bit deeper into the more granular policy details of what Republican leadership has vowed to do over the past five years.
 First and foremost, naturally, is the systematic “repeal[ing] and replac[ing]” of Obamacare.
-Less discussed, but still very much a part of the party’s 2012 presidential platform, was a repeal of Obamacare’s repugnantly monstrous “pass the law to find out what’s in it” cousin, the Dodd-Frank Wall Street Reform and Consumer Protection Act. [mc_name name=’Rep. Paul Ryan (R-WI)’ chamber=’house’ mcid=’R000570′ ]-esque Medicare reform, comprehensive individual income tax reform, comprehensive corporate tax reform and a shift toward “territorial” taxation, auditing the Fed, putting the federal budget on track to balance, REINS Act-style regulatory streamlining, ending market-distorting alternative energy subsidies, finally securing the border — these are all policies that have either explicitly or implicitly been very much a part of the Republican agenda since the rise of the Tea Party movement in 2009, or at least since the party retook control of the House in the historic 2010 midterms.
+Less discussed, but still very much a part of the party’s 2012 presidential platform, was a repeal of Obamacare’s repugnantly Statist “pass the law to find out what’s in it” cousin, the Dodd-Frank Wall Street Reform and Consumer Protection Act. [mc_name name=’Rep. Paul Ryan (R-WI)’ chamber=’house’ mcid=’R000570′ ]-esque Medicare reform, comprehensive individual income tax reform, comprehensive corporate tax reform and a shift toward “territorial” taxation, auditing the Fed, putting the federal budget on track to balance, REINS Act-style regulatory streamlining, ending market-distorting alternative energy subsidies, finally securing the border — these are all policies that have either explicitly or implicitly been very much a part of the Republican agenda since the rise of the Tea Party movement in 2009, or at least since the party retook control of the House in the historic 2010 midterms.

 Now, the reality is that Barack Obama is still the President, and that the legislative filibuster remains a tool through which soon-to-be MINORITY Leader [mc_name name=’Sen. Harry Reid (D-NV)’ chamber=’senate’ mcid=’R000146′ ] can block most legislation.
 But the legislative prerogative is now exclusively in the hands of Republican Party congressional leadership, and regardless of the obvious truism that a hapless President cost his totalitarian party this election much more so than Reince Priebus and nationwide Republicans won it, it is incumbent on Republican leadership to do something even in the absence of an obvious governing mandate.
-Specifically, however, conservative activists must watch Republican congressional leadership to ensure that the pursuit of conservative governance is not in any way whatsoever diluted by some misbegotten notion that Republicans were somehow elected on Tuesday to “compromise” with an egregiously flawed President and an insipid political party whose priorities for the nation invariably range between unhinged anti-constitutionalism, lawless amnesties to appease a lawless base, feigning the role of savior in the faux “war on women” (someone go ask Mark Uterus…err, Udall, about how that worked out), and hooking more citizens (and non-citizens!) onto the mother’s teat that is an unrepentant and recalcitrantly unreformed post-New Deal progressive government.
+Specifically, however, conservative activists must watch Republican congressional leadership to ensure that the pursuit of conservative governance is not in any way whatsoever diluted by some misbegotten notion that Republicans were somehow elected on Tuesday to “compromise” with an egregiously flawed President and an insipid political party whose priorities for the nation invariably range between unhinged anti-constitutionalism, lawless amnesties to appease their lawless base, feigning the role of savior in the faux “war on women” (someone go ask Mark Uterus…err, Udall, about how that worked out), and hooking more citizens (and non-citizens!) onto the mother’s teat that is an unrepentant and recalcitrantly unreformed post-New Deal progressive government.

 More generally, watch GOP leadership closely to ensure that it does not misinterpret the Tuesday election results as a protest against “gridlock” and therefore a reason to compromise away principles.
 It is incumbent upon grassroots activists to ensure that leadership fully appreciates the urgency in beginning to legislatively follow through on the past half-decade’s worth of promises, now that the party controls the full Congress.